kxcontrib/space-weather/README.md

 ## The Space Weather Challenge
 A GNSS is a network of satellites providing geospatial positioning with global coverage.
 The most famous example is the United States’ Global Positioning System (GPS).
 Such a network relies upon radio communications between satellites and ground-based receivers, which can be subject to interruptions in the presence of extreme space weather events.

 Space weather refers to changes in radiation emitted by the Sun, leading to fluctuations in the Earth’s ionosphere.
-Changes to the electron density in the ionosphere cause fluctuations in the amplitude and phase of radio signals, known as phase scintillation.
+Changes to the electron density in the ionosphere cause fluctuations in the amplitude and phase of radio signals, referred to as phase scintillation.
 Radio signals propagating between GNSS satellites and ground-based receivers are affected by these scintillation events and can become inaccurate or even lost.

 In a society that has become dependent on GNSS services for navigation in everyday life, it is important to know when signal disruptions might occur.
 Given that space weather events occurring between the Sun and the Earth have a non-linear relationship, physical models have struggled to predict scintillation events.
 One solution to making more accurate predictions, is to use machine learning (ML) techniques.

-In this paper, we examine the use of ML models to predict scintiallation events, using historical GNSS data.
+In this paper, we examine the use of ML models to predict scintillation events, using historical GNSS data.
 Initially, a Support Vector Machine (SVM) was used to recreate the baseline model outlined in McGranaghan et al., 2018.
 We then implemented a neural network model in an attempt to improve upon the baseline results and accurately predict events as far as 24 hours ahead.
 Both methods used the strength of kdb+/q to deal with time-series data and embedPy to import the necessary python ML libraries.

 The technical dependencies required for the below work are as follows: